 Artist /Photographer

-She is currently working on several new series;
+Tara is currently working on several new series:

-I am a rock - A collection stones and rocks that she has been collecting (worldwide) for the last 40 years - they they are all now being slowly photographed - These all come with their own story - some fact, some fiction.
+I am a rock Ongoing: A collection of stones and rocks that she has been collecting for the last 40 years - These all come with their own story - some fact, some fiction.

 Our brain is so presumptuous - Tara has started exploring the idea that one's brain fills in the gaps.
-A series of incomplete paintings and sculptures - each viewer completes it.
+A series of incomplete paintings and sculptures - each completed by the viewer.

 Aye-aye aye : Ai-Ai-Ai - This is a series of paintings.
 Tara has transcribed her dreams and fed them to an Ai program.
 They have sent her back their visual interpretations - And now she paints their imagery - from one realm to another and to another.